 MENTOR Minnesota staff will be notified of your NQMS submission.
-One of our staff will send an email letting you know that we have received your NQMS and will be scheduling a NQMS Review.
+One of our staff will send an email letting you know that we have received your NQMS and will be scheduling an NQMS Review.

 MENTOR Minnesota staff will review your NQMS responses then contact you to schedule an onsite review.
-During this review, we will discuss your current mentoring practices and work together to develop an Improvement and Innovation Plan for the next 12 months.
+During this review, we will discuss your current mentoring practices and work together to develop an Improvement and Innovation Plan (I&I Plan) for the next 12 months.